A joint German-Egyptian archaeological team revealed

-The stables comprise six rows of buildings which would house at
+The stables comprised six rows of buildings which would

-the biggest and best preserved stable ever uncovered from the
+it as the biggest and best preserved stable ever uncovered in the ancient

 Twenty year search

-The stable floors were sloped, Doctor Pusch said, to collect the urine of the horses, which was then used to fertilise
+The stable floors were sloped, Doctor Pusch revealed,

+in order that they could collect the urine of the horses, which was then

-searching for the temple of a goddess on horseback depicted on a
+in its search for the temple of a goddess on horseback which had been

+depicted on a statue.
 They concluded several years ago that they may have

-uncovered a stable, but they only realised the scale of the find recently.
+uncovered a stable, but they only realised the scale of the find more

-Archaeologists believe that a wealth of
+Archaeologists in general believe that a wealth of

-other discoveries lies

-beneath the fertile fields of the Nile Delta.
+other discoveries lay beneath the fertile fields of the Nile Delta.

-Until recently, most excavation work in Egypt has focused on Upper
+Until recently, most excavation work in Egypt had focused on Upper